Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 This guide will help you to deploy a document store using one of the available web application.
 You will find more details about document store on the [main guide page](/docs/integrator-section/verifiable-document/ethereum/document-store)

-Currently, there exists 2 web application:
+Currently, there are 2 web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)